Bravo06/Irrigation-System/README.md

 <h1> Automatic Irrigation System </h1>

 An automated model that measures soil moisture levels via a soil moisture sensor and if the value obtained is below a certain threshold, it waters the plant.
 Model does this check every 10 seconds.

+Watch the model in action in the "automatic irrigation.mp4" file.

 <h3> Components Used </h3>
 <ul>